-While earning her Bachelor of Music degree in classical violin at the Aaron Copland School, Queens College, N.Y., Lisa's versatility quickly attracted the international musical community.
+While earning her Bachelor of Music degree in classical violin at Queens College of New York, Lisa's versatility quickly attracted the international musical community.
 She played with the Southern Italian music theater group I Giullari di Piazza, with Amigos del Tango, and with Early Music’s The Waverly Consort, placed first in the Redwood Mountain Fiddle Contest, traveled to Ireland, and as part of the Fast Folk collective, performed with Rod MacDonald, Jack Hardy, Richard Shindell, The Roches, Shawn Colvin, Suzanne Vega, and many more.

-As an improviser, Lisa has worked with Jane Siberry, John Cale & Bob Neuwirth with the Soldier String Quartet, Joe Gallant & Illuminati, contemporary R&B artist Pru, poet Imelda O’Reilly with Joel Diamond on piano, and Peter Knight of Steeleye Span.
-For several years prior to joining the Klezmatics, Lisa focused mostly on traditional Irish and Scottish music, playing and recording with Tommy Sands, John Whelan, Pat Kilbride, Jerry O'Sullivan, Steve Cooney, Cathie Ryan, and Ed Miller, and in the bands Whirligig and An Cré (which means the earth's clay in Irish) with John Redmond and Brendan Dolan.
-Her on screen appearances include documentaries aired on European and American Public Television, the Conan O'Brien show, and Sex & The City, where the Klezmatics played the band for Charlotte's wedding.
+As an improviser, Lisa has worked with the Soldier String Quartet, Joe Gallant & Illuminati, contemporary R&B artist Pru, poet Imelda O’Reilly with Joel Diamond on piano, and Peter Knight of Steeleye Span.
+For several years before to joining the Klezmatics, Lisa’s career in traditional Celtic music saw her playing and recording with Tommy Sands, John Whelan, Pat Kilbride, Jerry O'Sullivan, Steve Cooney, Cathie Ryan, and Ed Miller, and in the bands Whirligig and An Cré (“the earth's clay” in Irish) with John Redmond and Brendan Dolan.

-Lisa’s theater credits include co-composer and on stage performer in Paula Vogel's INDECENT, which heads to Broadway in Spring 2017, composer for Ruth Maleczech's Song For New York, fiddler in Mabou Mines' Peter & Wendy, Pilobolous Dance Theater’s Davenen (with The Klezmatics), Ralph Lee's Mettawee River Theatre Company, and Pat Cannon's Foot & Fiddle Dance Company.
-She was Music Director for The Lincoln Center Director's Guild Production Mary Queen of Scots Got Her Head Chopped Off, Music Director for the New York Renaissance Festival in Sterling Forest, NY, and co-orchestrater for Song of Songs by Elizabeth Swados.
+Lisa’s theater credits include co-composing and performing in the Tony Award Winner, INDECENT, which opened on Broadway in April 2017, composer for Ruth Maleczech's Song For New York, fiddler in Mabou Mines' Peter & Wendy, Pilobolous Dance Theater’s Davenen with The Klezmatics, Ralph Lee's Mettawee River Theatre Company, and Pat Cannon's Foot & Fiddle Dance Company.
+She was music director for the Lincoln Center Director's Guild production Mary Queen of Scots Got Her Head Chopped Off, music director for the New York Renaissance Festival in Sterling Forest, NY, and co-orchestrater for Song of Songs by Elizabeth Swados.